xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
 3. User requests to update a person
-4. Connexion request for index of person
-5. User specifies index of person
-6. Connexion request for new details of person
-7. User specifies new details of person
-8. Connexion updates person's information
+4. Connexion updates person's information

     Use case ends.